richtastic/ff/src/3DR/wiki/app.md

-			- undistort image based on view's camera distortion x		- create a blank transform / match pair for all view pairs x		- for each match pair
-			- create match object & add to transform
+			- undistort image based on view's camera distortion x		- create a blank transform / match pair for all view pairs x		- for each match pair xx			- create match object & add to transform
 			- add points to views [using undistorted locations] INITIAL METRICS
 		- for each point match